opendp/opendp/docs/source/getting-started/tabular-data/essential-statistics.rst

     In a trusted environment, however, a parsing error can be useful, since it may reveal malformed data or an incorrect schema before incorrect statistics are released.

-    If loading success or failure may be observed outside the trusted environment, prefer a schema-bearing source such as Parquet or a database table, or load columns as strings via ``infer_schema=False`` and cast them explicitly.
+    If the success or failure of ``scan_csv`` has effects outside a trusted environment, this information leak may violate differential privacy.
+    Instead, use a schema-bearing source such as Parquet or a database table, or load columns as strings via ``infer_schema=False`` and cast them explicitly.
-    ``ignore_errors=True`` avoids some parsing failures,
+    Using ``ignore_errors=True`` avoids some parsing failures,
-    but may silently change the loaded data and reduce utility, so it should be used deliberately rather than by default.
+    but it may silently change the loaded data and reduce utility, so it should be used deliberately rather than by default.
     See the `Polars scan_csv documentation <https://docs.pola.rs/api/python/stable/reference/api/polars.scan_csv.html>`_
-    for the available schema and error-handling options.
+    for more schema and error-handling options.

 Count
 -----